param629/Youtube-transcript-Summarizer/readme.md

 The above structure is taken owing to implementation of Restful services.

-### Installation:
-1. Clone the repo.
-2. Go in the server folder and create, activate a virtual environment and install the requirements with pip or pip3 install -r requirements.txt .If you can manage installing torch, else
-3. Everything is done, run the app now.
-You can acess the website using the url provided above(change http to https in front of the url).
-4. Also change the server link in [popup.js](/client/popup.js) file in get request to API.5.
-Next load the chrome extension folder [client](/client) unpacked from [chrome://extensions/](chrome://extensions/).
-   Go to [youtube](https://youtube.com/) and open a video and click on summarize and see the summary.
-5. connect to ngrok each time app is run a new time.

 ### Server:
 It is a simple flask app, which has a API /api/summarize?youtube_video='url' which can be used to get the summary of a